BGCG/project1/README.md

 ![Screenshot-of-travel-adice](assets/images/screenshots/travel-page.png)

-**Signup page**
+**Signup page:**

-*The last page is a newsletter sign up page where users can sign up to a fictional newsletter to receive live updates on events and restaurant offers in Edinburgh.
+* The last page is a newsletter sign up page where users can sign up to a fictional newsletter to receive live updates on events and restaurant offers in Edinburgh.
+* As this newsletter is fictional, submission of details will take the user to the Code Institute formdump page.

 ![Screenshot-of-travel-advice](assets/images/screenshots/signup-page.png)